reactjs/react.dev/beta/src/pages/learn/index.md

   - MyButton (count: 2)
 ```

+However, you'll often need components to *share data and always update together*.

-If you want all buttons to display the same `count` and *update together* on click, you need to move the state from the individual buttons "upwards" to the closest component containing all of them.
+To make all buttons display the same `count` and update together, you need to move the state from the individual buttons "upwards" to the closest component containing all of them.
 In this example, it is `MyApp`:

 ```js {1}
 - MyApp (count: 3)